Climate of Nigeria: Tropical savannah climate (Aw)

 The tropical savannah climate is also called tropical wet and dry climate, as they tend to have both wet and dry seasons.
 It could be either a lengthy dry season and a relatively short wet season; or a lengthy wet season and a relatively short dry season.
-The tropical savannah climate has a mean annual rainfall of about 1200mm or below, while the monthly mean temperature ranges from 22 C during nighttime to 33 C at daytime.
+The tropical savannah climate has a mean annual rainfall of about 1200 mm or below, while the monthly mean temperature ranges from 22 C during nighttime to 33 C at daytime.
 Lagos State is an example of a state with this type of climate.
 However, most central and southern parts of the nation also have this climate.

 Sahelian hot (BWh) and semiarid climates (BSh)

 The Sahelian hot and semiarid climates have average daytime temperatures of 35 C and 21 C at nighttime.
-Regions experiencing this climate are majorly part of the Northern part of Nigeria and they experience very low annual mean rainfall below 700mm.
+Regions experiencing this climate are majorly part of the Northern part of Nigeria and they experience very low annual mean rainfall below 700 mm.
 Northern states like Kaduna, Jigawa and Sokoto are examples.